top of page

 Introduction

-Content warning: This article examines abortion in the Bible from a historical and grammatical perspective, focusing on theological considerations rather than political implications.
-Nevertheless, God commands his people to "choose life" (Deut.
-30:19), a call that blazed across history long before modern laws.
-The Didachē speaks plainly: "Do not murder a child by abortion or kill a newborn infant" (Did.
-2).
-God condemns the taking of innocent life.
+Content warning: This article examines abortion in the Bible from historical and grammatical perspectives, emphasizing theological reflection rather than political debate.
+However, Scripture's moral vision remains clear: God commands his people to "choose life" (Deut.
+30:19)—a charge that resonates throughout history, long before the formation of modern law.
+The Didachē (Greek for "Teaching," G1322)—an early Christian handbook of doctrine and practice—affirms this command without ambiguity: "Do not murder a child by abortion or kill a newborn infant" (Did.
+2:2).
+From Israel's earliest Scriptures through the earliest Christian writings, God's people consistently affirmed the sanctity of human life.

 Courtesy of www.LumoProject.com

 Moses, the author of Genesis, declares, "So God created humankind in his own image, in the image of God he created them; male and female he created them" (Gen. 1:27).
-Theologians refer to this doctrine as imago Dei, the "image of God."
+Theologians refer to this doctrine as imago Dei, Latin for "image of God."
+In Hebrew, Genesis 1:27 describes humanity as created in God's tselem (H6754, "image") and demuth (H1823, "likeness").
 God made human beings in his likeness to be stewards of creation—his crowning work (cf. Ps.
 8:5–7; see "Humankind & Ancestral Sin").
-Though Augustine of Hippo (AD 354–430) argued that humanity lost this image when Adam and Eve rebelled and inherited original sin, the apostles teach otherwise: "With the tongue we praise our Lord and Father, and with it we curse human beings, who have been made in God's likeness" (James 3:9).
+Modern embryology confirms that a distinct living human organism begins at fertilization, possessing its own unique genetic identity and directing its own development from the earliest stages.
+Augustine argued that humanity's fall profoundly marred the image of God.
+Yet even after the fall, James affirms that human beings continue to bear God's likeness: "With the tongue we praise our Lord and Father, and with it we curse human beings, who have been made in God's likeness" (James 3:9).
 If it is wrong to curse or abuse someone made in God's image, how much greater the crime to murder one?
+Whether the image of God is understood structurally, relationally, or functionally, Scripture never suggests that unborn children are excluded from humanity itself.

 For you created my inmost being; you knit me together in my mother's womb.
 I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.
 My frame was not hidden from you when I was made in the secret place, when I was woven together in the depths of the earth.
 Your eyes saw my unformed body; all the days ordained for me were written in your book before one of them came to be (Ps.
 139:13–16).

-Many who defend abortion appeal to personal agency and independence, claiming a woman should have absolute control over her body.
+Many who defend abortion appeal to bodily autonomy and independence, claiming a woman should have absolute control over her body.
 But Scripture answers both men and women with authority: "Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; you were bought at a price.
 Therefore honor God with your bodies" (1 Cor.
 6:19–20).
 Our bodies are not our own; they belong to God, who created and redeemed them.
 Human beings possess free will, but always within the bounds God has set.
-Libertarian free will—choice without consequence—does not exist.
-Every choice carries weight, and every choice comes to account before the Lord of heaven and earth (see "God's Will & Our Free Choices").
+Every choice carries weight, and every choice comes to account before the Lord of heaven and earth (see "God's Sovereignty & Human Freedom").

 Irairopa